whatmakeart/whatmakeart.github.io/content/courses/reproducibility/2025-fall/06-moldmaking-critque-rephotography-intro/06-00-introduction.md

 ## Learning Objectives

-- Present and critically disusion one's work and the work of others in a group critique
+- Present and critically discuss one's work and the work of others in a group critique
 - Examine the topics of rephotography and appropriation
 - Understand the 4 parts of fair use under US copyright law